euler-xyz/euler-earn/README.md

 ## Overview

 EulerEarn is a protocol for noncustodial risk management on top of accepted [ERC-4626 vaults](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/), especially the [EVK vaults](https://github.com/euler-xyz/euler-vault-kit).
-EulerEarn allows only accepted ERC4626 vaults to be used as stratiegies.
+EulerEarn allows only accepted ERC4626 vaults to be used as strategies.
 This is because empty non-EVK vaults may not be safely integrated with EulerEarn if they do not have sufficient first depositor and stealth donation protection that prevents manipulation of the potential strategy exchange rate.
 Other EulerEarn vaults can safely be used as strategies.
 EulerEarn enables anyone to create a vault depositing liquidity into multiple ERC-4626 vaults.
 EulerEarn offers a seamless experience similar to [Morpho Vaults](https://docs.morpho.org/overview/concepts/vault/).